Water stewardship enables water users —governments, business and communities— to work together to identify and address water challenges.

 The AWS Standard

-The AWS Standard offers you a systematic process and guidance to understand your water use, risks and opportunities.
+The AWS Standard offers a systematic process and guidance to understand your water use, risks and opportunities.

 It is a comprehensive framework built upon the five water stewardship actions, or Steps.
 Each step contains further sub-actions, or indicators, that specify how the main actions can be accomplished.